wujr5/c-and-cpp-language-learning/week6-flowchat-and-pseudocode.md

 1. the report is the most important document for your project, you should pay more attention to it.
 2. you are supposed to write a report that is friendly to your 'users', which means that you need to consider about the typesetting, the logical structure of the content.
 3. There should contain one item, self grading that you should give a score to evaluate your job as well as a reason.
+4. You must summit a pdf of your report instead of doc or others.

 For example: [sinew](http://yejq.sinaapp.com/blog/sinew)